 - It has no rate of return (your house appreciates regardless of how much equity you have).

-To conclude above explained assumptions: velocity banking is not by default a good strategy for managing your finances and will not give you total control over them.
+Therefore, velocity banking is not a good strategy for managing your finances and will not give you total control over them.
 You should do the proper analysis and research before starting your velocity banking journey.
-Or — on the other hand — you can consider becoming your own banker and use the advantages of having a life insurance policy to build financial independence.

-To make a comparison and proper choice between infinite banking and velocity banking, first, you need to understand the concept and principles of infinite banking.
+To make a comparison and proper choice between infinite (lifestyle) banking and velocity banking, first, you need to understand the concept and principles of lifestyle banking.

-The concept of infinite banking is about strategically using your whole life insurance policy from a mutual insurance company as a personal endless banking system.
-In other words, Infinite Banking is essentially being your own banker.
+It is all about strategically using your whole life insurance policy from a mutual insurance company as a personal endless banking system.

-One of the many benefits of a whole life insurance policy is that policyholders can borrow money using their policy’s cash value.
-Using this borrowing setup, you would never have to borrow money from a bank again and instead would borrow for yourself (your whole life insurance policy) and pay yourself back over time.
-Thus, being your own bank.
+One of the many benefits of a whole life insurance policy is that policyholders can borrow money using their policy’s cash value as collateral.
+Later, you invest that money and pay it back while paying yourself interest.

 Infinite Banking involves: